geerlingguy/raspberry-pi-dramble/README.md

 ## Why

 I'm doing presentations on Ansible, and how easy it makes infrastructure configuration, even for high-performance/high-availability Drupal sites.
-WiFi/Internet access is spotty at most conferences, so deploying to AWS, DigitalOcean, or other live public cloud instances is a Bad Idea™.
+WiFi/Internet access is spotty at most conferences, so deploying to AWS, DigitalOcean, or other live public cloud instances that require a stable Internet connection is a Bad Idea™.

 Deploying to VMs on my own presentation laptop is an option (and I've done this in the past), but it's not quite as impactful as deploying to real, live, 'in-the-flesh' servers.
+Especially if you can say you're carrying around a datacenter in your bag!

-Plus, it's cool.
-A server cluster, in my hand, at the presentation.
-With blinking lights and everything!
+A cluster of servers, in my hand, at the presentation.
+With blinking LEDs!

 ## Getting the Pis (and other accessories)